 Among his conceptions were locomotive and passenger cars for the streamlined Mercury train, created in 1936.
-Dreyfus noted in his memoirs that the layout of the chairs, divans and tables were intended to replicate the atmosphere of “a fine club”.
+Dreyfus noted in his memoirs that the layout of the chairs, divans, and tables was intended to replicate the atmosphere of “a fine club”.

 Dreyfuss’ work marked a turning point in railroad design.
 His steamliners were the first to be created as a unit, inside and out, integrating everything from locomotive design to dinner china.
 They were comfortable, efficient, and cost-effective.